-This easy fall craft will transform your front porch into a sweet welcoming space for fall guests.
-Use a large basket (we love the natural colors in this one!) to hold a pile of mini pumpkins and accent with this easy DIY project.
-Choose a white pumpkin with a nice shape, and use a permanent marker to transfer our free 'gather' pattern to the front of the pumpkin.
+This easy DIY fall craft will transform your front porch into a sweet welcoming space for fall guests.
+Use a large basket (we love the natural colors in this one!) to hold a pile of mini pumpkins and accent this easy DIY project.
+Choose a white pumpkin with a nice shape, and use a permanent marker to transfer our free "gather" pattern to the front of the pumpkin.
 We love how easy this farmhouse front porch accent is.

 Fall Welcome Mat

 Creating a beautiful fall front porch starts with this painted welcome mat.
 Our free stencil and some paint are all it takes to transform a plain mat into a stunning piece of DIY fall decor.
 Customize it with any colors you like.
 It also makes a great handmade gift!

 Get ready to celebrate fall with an acorn-shaped corkboard that inspires you to give thanks.
 Simply cut an acorn shape from purchased corkboard ($4, Michaels) and use punched cardstock circles to create the cap.
 Hang it in your kitchen, at a party, or save it for Thanksgiving.
 Bonus: Kids will love helping fill the board with their favorite things.